From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 AdvertisementADVERTISEMENT

-Colombian therapist Cristina Castrillón, LMFT, says these conditions can trigger and further traumatize immigrants — many of whom have already experienced the trauma of leaving their homelands and families behind.
-Castrillón also points out that immigrants, particularly people of color, are more prone to complex post-traumatic stress disorder (CPTSD), which studies have found can result from experiencing long-standing trauma.
+Colombian therapist Cristina Castrillón, LMFT, says these conditions can trigger and further traumatise immigrants, many of whom have already experienced the trauma of leaving their homelands and families behind.
+Castrillón also points out that immigrants, particularly people of colour, are more prone to complex post-traumatic stress disorder (CPTSD), which studies have found can result from experiencing long-standing trauma.

 “Then there’s the social and economic adversity of being undocumented, being impacted by things like food scarcity,” Castrillón adds.
 “There might also be more chances for higher substance abuse.”
 According to the therapist, there is no shortage of trauma for immigrants.
 “This is especially true for folks who fled their homelands due to violence — like people from Central America.”